rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 # Debugging JavaScript
 ## Debugging with RhoSimulator
 ### What is RhoSimulator?
-RhoSimulator is a device simulation environment for RhoMobile apps that's part of the standard [RhoMobile Suite installation](rhomobile-install).
-It also can run from a command line.
-It lets you run, view, test and debug the visible portions of your RhoMobile applications initially in software, before then testing them on hardware or hardware emulation.
+**RhoSimulator is a device simulation environment for RhoMobile apps** that's part of the standard [RhoMobile Suite installation](rhomobile-install) and is fully untegrated within the IDE.
+It also can run from a command line and integrate with other IDEs, if desired.
+RhoSimulator provides an easy way to run, view, test and debug the visible portions of your RhoMobile applications before further testing on hardware or hardware emulation.

 RhoSimulator builds and runs your apps more quickly than do other environments, and is therefore useful for rapid test-and-debug cycles.
-Under RhoSimulator, most app changes can be made live by pressing the ‘Refresh’ button.
-There's no need to rebuild the app or restart RhoSimulator to accomodate app changes except to the `AppApplication` class or after the addition or change of a model.
+Under RhoSimulator, **most app changes can be seen live or by after the 'Refresh' button**.
+In most cases, there's no need to rebuild the app or restart RhoSimulator after making changes to an app.
+The only exceptions are for modifications to the `AppApplication` class or after adding or editing a model.

-RhoSimulator uses the QT Webkit to render the UI portion of your app and approximate its appearance on Android, iOS and Windows Mobile platforms.
-However, pages might appear differently on the actual hardware due to variations in platform rendering engines.
+**RhoSimulator uses the QT Webkit to render the UI portion of your app and approximate its appearance on Android, iOS and Windows Mobile platforms.
+App UI views might appear differently on the actual hardware* ** due to variations in platform rendering engines.
 Also, RhoSimulator is NOT an *emulator*, and therefore excludes camera, barcode scanner and other hardware features that might be present in an emulator for your specific hardware platform.
 After initial debugging with RhoSimulator, we recommend further testing on your platform's hardware or emulator to ensure that your app behaves as desired.

-NOTE: RhoMobile apps for Android use the stock Webview control (Webkit or Blink, depending on Android version).
+NOTE: * RhoMobile apps for Android use the stock Webview control (Webkit or Blink, depending on Android version).
 Apps for iOS use the stock Safari Webkit, and for Windows Mobile and CE use Zebra's custom-developed Webkit.

 ### RhoSimulator can: